NoncerPro/noncerpro-nimiq-opencl/README.md

 Best settings
 ------------------------------------------
 From version 2.0.0, efficient multiple threads on a single device is supported via --threads option.
-Usually the best performance is with --threads=2
+Usually the best performance is with --threads=2.
+Sample for rx 580 on linux:

-    Vega 64: --batchsize=76 --threads=2 --> 410 kh/s
-    rx580: --batchsize=76 --threads=2 -->217-8 kh/s
+--threads=2 --batchsize=80
+core state:p3, core clock:1090, mem clock 2200, amdmemtweak: --ref=30(Linux)
+242 kh/s

 Overclocking
 ------------------------------------------